a740g/QB64-PE-Museum/README.md

 3. Some of these are unmodified as they were written for QB64-PE and are here just as part of the collection
 4. If you want the original versions, then folllow the links below or search on the internet
 5. I will keep updating this repo with new stuff that I can find and fix to work with QB64-PE
-6. Help me by contibuting, fixing or just filling the `unknowns`.
+6. Help me by contributing, fixing or just filling the `unknowns`.
 Pull requests welcome!

 | Name | Description |
 |------|-------------|